Sujal209/content-repurposer/README.md

-# repuposemate - AI-Powered Content Repurposer
+# RepuposeMate - AI-Powered Content Repurposer

 🚀 **Transform your long-form content into engaging social media posts with AI**